 It’s not how much you spend on product development that’s important.
 It’s how the money is spent that counts the most.
-If exceptional Return on Investment (ROI) could be guaranteed merely by spending more, then those with the most to spend would always have the greatest success.
-Yet we know from observation that this is not the case.
-Many companies spend extravagantly on product development with mediocre results.
+If exceptional return on investment (ROI) could be guaranteed merely by spending more, then those with the most to spend would always have the greatest success.
+Yet many companies spend extravagantly on product development with mediocre results.
 Others spend next to nothing by comparison and dominate their markets.
 How can this be?

 This approach can be mapped to the product development process and used to evaluate product development investment to maximize ROI.

 The reliability bathtub curve concept can be used to evaluate ROI impact over the product development process by substituting an ROI value for failure rates in the chart.
 The chart then shows the impact of each unit of investment at each stage of the product development process.

 Investment increases substantially as the product moves toward the revenue phase.
 Over the first three phases, 80% of the calendar time and 90% of the effort are usually spent on the development phase.
 The small remainder is split between the Strategy and Concept Phases.

 Investment in the revenue phase, (manufacturing, selling and supporting a product) will increase with the amount of product sold.
 Figure 2 provides an example of this.